meaghansharrard89/retro-relics/README.md

    With a secure and intuitive checkout process, Retro Revival ensures that your transactions are not only smooth but also protected.
 Shop confidently as you bring the past into the present with just a few clicks.

 4. **User Profiles:**
    Tailor your Retro Revival experience by creating and customizing your user profile.
-Easily manage your personal information, track orders, and stay updated on your purchase history.
+Easily manage your personal information and stay updated on your purchase history.
 Your profile is your gateway to a personalized thrift-shopping journey.

 5. **Instagram Integration:**
    Stay connected with the Retro Revival community by seamlessly integrating with our Instagram feed.
 Follow us for a daily dose of vintage inspiration, behind-the-scenes glimpses, and updates on the latest additions to our collection.

+6. **ChatBot**
+   Built using Chatscope/Chat UI, this customized ChatBot provides personalized information in real-time.
+Have a question about an order or where to find Retro Revival on Instagram?
+ChatBot can handle that!

 ## Project Details

 <h3><b>Client</b></h3>

-Contains the following components:
+Contains the following components: App, CartItem, CartPopout, Chatbot, ChatContext, CheckoutModal, CuratorFeed, DeleteModal, ErrorModal, Footer, Login, NavBar, OrderContext, Signup, and UserContext.

-Contains the following pages:
+Contains the following pages: About, Cart, Home, Profile, Shop, Social.

 <h3><p>Server</p></h3>